dstroot/react-infinite-scroll/README.md

 This is a simple application that is deceptively hard to build.
 What we are striving for is an infinite scrolling image viewing application.
 To source our images we will use the Unsplash API.
 You will need your own Unsplash API key (more detail below).
 We will use the API to retrieve images from Unsplash.

-### Design aspects
+### Design Aspects

 * Let's use a dark background to make the pictures pop.
-We don't want to use pure black bacause you never really use pure black as it's too harsh.
-We will use a nice dark grey with balanced colors.
+We don't want to use pure black because you never really use pure black as it's too harsh.
+We will use a nice dark neutral grey with balanced colors.
-* Images are centered and have a narrow separation that creates a nice seamless list, but still keeps each image separate.
+* Images are centered and have a narrow separation that creates a feeling of a seamless list but keeps each image separate.
-* We want to have a Medium-style "blur up" capability to load our images in a visually elegant manner.
+* We want to have a Medium style "blur up" capability to load our images in a visually elegant manner.
 * Images will only be loaded as they are scrolled into the viewport.
-This keeps the initial page load very fast and does not use any unecessary bandwidth to load images the user may never view.
+This keeps the initial page load very fast and does not use any unnecessary bandwidth to load images the user may never view.

 ### Program Logic